KeckObservatory/mKTL/doc/example/callback.rst

 These two approaches are functionally identical for this simple example.
-The second approach, relying on :func:`mKTL.get`, becomes appealing when multiple items need to be inspected in a given callback; for example, if the current temperature were being compared to the current setpoint.
+The second approach, relying on :func:`mktl.get`, becomes appealing when multiple items need to be inspected in a given callback; for example, if the current temperature were being compared to the current setpoint.